 In order to avail application fee concession under the PwD category, the candidates should attach a recently obtained proper PwD certificate, which is required to be submitted to the admitting institution at the time of admission.
-Benefit would be given to those who have minimum 40% impairment irrespective of the type of disability.
+Benefit would be given to those who have benchmark disability i.e. not less than 40% impairment irrespective of the type of disability.
 The onus of verifying PwD certificate lies with the admitting institute.
 The GATE committee is NOT responsible for any incorrect declaration of the PwD status of candidates.